 Once the old stage road had been sketched onto this modern map, its location relative to current landmarks could be seen.
 What is most obvious is that the old stage road is south of the current road that connects Kelvin to Florence.
 It has been written that the paths of the current road and the old stage road were the same.
 That may be true elsewhere, but not at this location.

-Once the location of the old road was known, it was possible to use Google Earth to "flyover" the area south of the current Kelvin/Florence Highway.
+With an idea where the old road was located, it was then possible to use Google Earth to "flyover" the area south of the current Kelvin/Florence Highway.
 The trace of an old road could be clearly seen.
 This was enough info for me to drive out to the area and look things over.

-Once there, a narrow, crooked ravine and a steep hill like that described in the Knox article were found.
+It did not take long to find a narrow, crooked ravine and a steep hill like that described in the Knox article.
 Landmarks seemed to match up pretty well, but I was not 100% certain.
 Of course, there were no signs that announced that this was the scene of the Apache Kid's escape.
 Neither were there pieces of stagecoach sticking up out of the sand to confirm that this was the correct location.....

 Was there someone familiar with the area who might be able to provide information?
 I posted a Google Earth Image of the road on a Facebook page for local folks and asked for assistance.
 After a few days, it was suggested that I make contact with a Doug Hamilton who lives in Kearny.
 That contact was made.
 It turned out that Doug is an expert on the escape story.
 He has given many presentations on the subject to historical organizations and other groups.
 He was very gracious in his response to my request and confirmed that I had located the correct section of road.
 He then shared some of the information that he had learned about the location.
 A return trip to the old road was in order.

 Photos from the old road and the site of the attack: